elixir-europe/rdmkit/pages/your_domain/enzymology_and_biocatalysis.md

 The model repositories {% tool "jws-online" %} and {% tool "biomodels" %} are home to a large variety of detailed kinetic models of cell biochemistry that are exchangeable through {% tool "systems-biology-markup-language" %}.
 The models are populated with curated parameter values based on experimental data.
 As such they serve to structure the data concerning enzymological parameters in a way that shows the implications of the parameter values for physiological functions.
 This makes models and data immediately useful for the non-modelling expert.

-{% tool "bioschemas" %} is a framework that adds bio-related properties and types to {% tool "schemas-org" %} which aims at increasing the findability of datasets in the web. {% tool "schemas-org" %} is a general framework that enriches any webpage with additional metadata.
-However, as {% tool "schemas-org" %} is a general framework, Bioschemas introduces a domain-specific controlled vocabulary.
+{% tool "bioschemas" %} is a framework that adds bio-related properties and types to {% tool "schema-org" %} which aims at increasing the findability of datasets in the web. {% tool "schema-org" %} is a general framework that enriches any webpage with additional metadata.
+However, as {% tool "schema-org" %} is a general framework, Bioschemas introduces a domain-specific controlled vocabulary.

 The {% tool "ontology-lookup-service" %} provides more than 260 ontologies in the various fields.
 For the biocatalysis and enzymology domain, the following ontologies may be of interest:
 * {% tool "bioassay-ontology" %}